tongwu-msft/azure-rest-api-specs/readme-csi/add-and-stage-overwrites.md

 <li>bullet 3</li>
 </ul>

-### I can't get anything to show for my overwrite.
+### Issue: I can't get anything to show for my overwrite.
 In fact, none of my overwrites seem to work for a given .md file, or they just stop at a certain point.

 **Extraneous colon character**
 A common cause of this is due to a colon (`:`) being used in the overwrite text.
 This is because the overwrite file syntax uses the YAML format to express the name/value pairs, and YAML specifies a single colon per line to separate the overwrite name/value pair.